-Ever wondered why your cat knead softly, especially when he’s happy and content?
-Here are five possible reasons why cats knead, for domestic and feral cats.
+Ever wondered why your cat knead you with their paws softly, especially when it’s happy and content?
+Ever wondered what does it mean when a cat kneads on humans and purr?
+Here are five possible reasons why do grown cats and kittens knead on things and their owners, for domestic and feral cats.

 Getting ready for nap time In the wild, cats knead the earth and fallen leaves to create a comfortable spot to sleep on, a makeshift blanket.
 When cats are calm, they get sleepy.
 This kind of behavior stems from an evolutionary trait originating from the jungle era.
 When there are no predators in sight, you relax.
 It’s safer to sleep when there’s no lurking danger.
-That’s why cats knead when you pet them, because they feel calm and soothed, so the cat gets sleepy, and cats love to sleep so much.
+That’s why cats knead and purr, because they feel calm and soothed, so the cat gets sleepy, and cats love to sleep so much.

 Leaving their scent to claim their territory This is MY sofa, MY human.
+That’s why your cat knead you.
 Back off, other cats and creatures.
+He’s mine.

 The sensation of soft fabric Cats love velvety or soft material.
 Just like we love petting Persian cats because of the silky texture of their fur, cats enjoy the feeling, too.
-That’s why cats often knead blankets or pillows.
+That’s why cats knead things like blankets or pillows.